1. Don’t ignore pain

 6. Don’t bite off more than you can chew

 Choose an event that challenges you, but isn’t an over commitment for your body or life.
 It’s a good idea to build up your events so you are starting with a base level of fitness.
-For example, start with 10 km, then half marathon, full marathon etc.
+For example, start with 6km, then 14km, half marathon, full marathon etc.

 7. Schedule times to train that fit with your life